leNexusFr/cryptotux-raffle/docs/CUSTOMIZATION.md

 ### Limitations
 As per the MIT License with Attribution Requirement:
-1. The CryphoTux attribution MUST remain visible
+1. The CrypherTux attribution MUST remain visible
 2. The GitHub repository link MUST be maintained
 3. The footer credits MUST not be modified
 4. The license information MUST be preserved
+5. The API authentication mechanism MUST be maintained